 CyberGhost has more than 6,500 servers in over 90 countries and offers a 45-day money-back guarantee.
 It supports torrenting services as well.

-CyberGhost is now available at $2.75/mo which is an affordable price.
+CyberGhost is now available at $2.25/mo which is an affordable price.

-6. Ivacy VPN – Best for Torrenting in Canada
+6. PIA VPN – Best for Torrenting in Canada

-Ivacy has many features that make it one of the best VPN Canada.
-It has a server network that consists of 2,000+ servers in 100+ locations that streams Netflix, Hulu, iPlayer, and other services from within Canada.
+PIA VPN has many features that make it one of the best VPN Canada.
+It has a server network that consists of 13916+ servers that stream Netflix, Hulu, iPlayer, and other services from within Canada.

 They have a strict no-log policy, meaning that the provider keeps no tabs on what you do on the internet.
 Privacy is hard to come by in Canada with the enforcement of Bill C-51, according to which, all ISPs are required to keep data of every citizen for 6 months.

-This VPN is affordable as well available for only $2.25/mo with 30-days money-back guarantee.
+This VPN is affordable as well available for only $2.19/mo with 30-days money-back guarantee.

-Here is the Video guide for our recommended top 3 VPNs that works best for Canadians in 2020
+Here is the Video guide for our recommended top 3 VPNs that work best for Canadians in 2020

 How to choose the best VPN for Canada?